 cooking: beans, beans beans.

 writing: my second novel.
-Lots of ideas about essays too, but I am letting them brew for a while: middle age, motherhood, marriage, identity, books, stories, blue skies and green trees.
+Lots of ideas about essays too, but I am letting them brew: middle age, motherhood, marriage, identity, books, stories, blue skies and green trees.
 Writing and thinking about Zines too: short, no pressure, little deep dives.
 Collage, textile and words coming together somehow.